jaxxstorm/leebriggs.co.uk/_posts/2023-08-17-structuring-iac.md

 In my day to day role as a Solutions Engineer at [Pulumi](https://pulumi.com) I get to answer this question a _lot_.
 Customers are migrating from other IaC tools and they want to take this opportunity to think about the way they'd like to structure things.

-This blog post is designed to detail my high(ish) level thoughts on the concepts and principals I like to use, and why.
+This blog post is designed to detail my high(ish) level thoughts on the concepts and principles I like to use, and why.
 As we explore these concepts, I'll talk about some of the lessons I learned from my time in configuration management and the myriad IaC tools I've used before today.

 A lot of the concepts in this post are focused on [Pulumi](https://pulumi.com), but lots are broadly applicable to other tools.